 We welcome more attention to the mental health of children and young people.
-The pandemic has been shining a light on long standing problems from well before the pandemic but we urge caution in attributing any worsening of these issues to “lockdown” or “school closures” – this is simplistic, at best.
-According to most recent review of global research by R. Viner and others, the evidence about the harms from partial or full closures is quite mixed (nuance often lost in media coverage).
+The pandemic has been shining a light on long-standing problems from well before the pandemic but we urge caution in attributing any worsening of these issues to “lockdown” or “school closures” – this is simplistic, at best.
+According to a recent review of global research by R. Viner and others, the evidence about the harms from partial or full closures is quite mixed (nuance often lost in media coverage).

 A study covered in the review mentioned above, for example, showed that about 85% of children and young people reported no difficulties with being at home during the lockdown, though 37% said they missed seeing friends and family.
 Another study in the UK (among children 2-5 years old), and in Ireland (4-11 years), showed no evidence of decreased emotional well-being.

 ILLNESS AND DISRUPTION: TRIGGERS FOR POOR MENTAL WELLBEING

 And even where there is evidence of growth in mental health problems amongst young people in some instances, it is really important to stress that more general aspects of the pandemic such as the fear of illness and uncertainties about the future are just as important as whether schools are open, closed or partially open.
 A survey by Young Minds, in fact, found a clear worsening of mental health issues correlated to the return to school in September.
 And, from before that, there is evidence from an Oxford University study that older children and children with special needs’ emotional issues improved in the first lockdown.
 This was confirmed by two more studies which found respectively that